superezzdev/openchat/README.md

 ### Verify It Works

 Open your web browser and go to `http://localhost:5173` (or whatever URL the Vite frontend terminal gives you).
-You should see the OpenChat interface!
-When you click to start chatting, your browser will ask for permission to use your camera and microphone.
+You should see the Randall interface!
+When you click to start chatting in Video mode, your browser will ask for permission to use your camera and microphone.

 ## Project Structure